 The FBI is currently investigating a case in Texas where scammers set up a fake website in the name of a retired attorney.
 They used her maiden name, former office address and portions of her biography to create a believable site.

-The Texas case is not an isolated incident, and other attorneys have complained about the use of their names and professional information to solicit legal work.
+The Texas case is not an isolated incident, and other attorneys around the country have complained about the use of their names and professional information to solicit legal work.

 Although the fake website is a new twist, scammers have long been known to impersonate law firms and call members of the public attempting to collect debts.